De1niz/Subskript/README.md

 - Admins log in via `admin-login.html`
 - Admin token is generated via JWT and sent with all protected requests
 - Admin panel (`admin-users.html`) enables viewing and deletion of users
+- Login from the top right on the login screen

 ---